Rich Dad Poor Dad Book Summary I What You Know About Money

 Lesson # 6 – Work to Learn, Don’t Work for Money

-Overcoming Obstacle to Become Wealthy
+Overcoming Obstacles to Become Wealthy

 1) Overcoming Fear